01xJoao/AxMVVM/README.md

 # AxMVVM
-AffixMVVM - Powerful and easy to use MVVM Architecture for Flutter
+Affixal MVVM - Powerful and easy to use MVVM Architecture for Flutter

 - ViewModel First navigation;
 - Dependency Injecton with IoC container;